 Old-fashioned word-of-mouth is the best marketing

-BuzzSumo built their first product in six months and launched it in November 2012.
+BuzzSumo built its first product in six months and launched it in November 2012.
 Aimed at marketing agencies, they initially offered their products for free and did extensive manual outreach (Don’t we all do that?) to their professional networks.
 They asked marketing agencies, bloggers and any marketing professionals they knew to try it.
 James chuckled and said: The best marketing is old-fashioned word-of-mouth and referrals.
-It just that we do “virtual” word-of-mouth and referrals via our on-line and social media channels.
+It is just that we do “virtual” word-of-mouth and referrals via our online and social media channels.
 The tactics have changed, but the essence of marketing stays the same.

 Marketing communications are seamlessly embedded in the products